jeffh/Robot/README.md

 the overhead of time-based operations.
 A perfect example is disabling animations to speed up running of tests.

+Also unlike KIF, Robot does not aim to be a full integration testing solution.
+Rather, it relies on other testing frameworks to do assertion and running.
+Besides XCTest, there are some populate BDD frameworks:

+ - Cedar
+ - Specta / Expecta
+ - Kiwi

 And like KIF, this uses private APIs.

 ```objc